134N3P Charger-Discharger

 USB 5V Output

-The board provides an output of 5V with a peak current of 1A (500mA continuously is a safe assumption).
-That is perfect for supplying power to microcontroller projects.
+The board provides an output of 5V with a peak current of 1A (only with fully charged batteries; 500mA continuously is a safe assumption).
+That is suitable for supplying power to microcontroller projects.

 Output power is available on both USB connectors, and there is overload protection and short-circuit protection built-in.